Frank is interested in cars, car racing, and sharing bits of information that are hard to find.

 - Try to unscrew the sensor by turning counter-clockwise.
 If you are not planning to get rid of the oxygen sensor, be very careful with the sensor as you take it out.
 Getting any small amount of liquid on the sensor may damage it and make it not work anymore.
 If the sensor doesn't come off easily continue to step 4.
 Otherwise, skip to the next section.

 - If you don't have some sort of Liquid Wrench product try putting vinegar in a spray bottle and thoroughly soaking the crack in between the sensor and the downpipe.
 The liquid wrench works much better than vinegar, but smells terrible; hold your breath if you use it.
 Other methods include heating the surrounding area or cooling the oxygen sensor with dry ice.

 - After you've removed the oxygen sensor from the car, try to pry the ring that holds the heat shield on.
 You will probably need the heat shield for the new oxygen sensor.
 Also, take the black wire-protecting thing off; it slides right off.

 - Put the black wire lining and the heatshield on the new heat sensor.

 - Apply the appropriate type of anti-seize to the threads of the new sensor.

-- Screw the sensor in, taking care not to put much stress on the place were the wires connect to the sensor.
+- Screw the sensor in, taking care not to put much stress on the place where the wires connect to the sensor.

 - Run the wire up around the exhaust so it isn't exposed to heat.
-Ideally you would use the clips that were meant for the wire, but at home this may be too much of a pain.
-It makes more sense to route the wire to where it needs to go and then use an ordinary plastic tie to take up the the slack.
+Ideally, you would use the clips that were meant for the wire, but at home, this may be too much of a pain.
+It makes more sense to route the wire to where it needs to go and then use an ordinary plastic tie to take up the slack.

 - Plug the sensor back in.